coopernurse/MovieTicketKata/README.md

 will always be for the same movie.
 * A student can be any age (you're never too old to learn!)
 * There are no age requirements for any of the movies (this is a family-friendly theater!)
+* There are infinite seats available for all movies, so nothing is ever sold out.